pukarnepali/BarberQueue/README.md

-# BarberBooker
+# BarberQueue

-**BarberBooker** is a Barber's Reservation App that enables users to easily book appointments with their preferred barber at a barbershop.
+**BarberQueue** is a Barber's Reservation App that enables users to easily book appointments with their preferred barber at a barbershop.
 This app allows customers to schedule haircuts and other services.
 It’s built using **Flutter** for the frontend and **Firebase** as the backend to handle authentication, database management, and notifications.
 The app also uses **SharedPreferences** for storing user preferences locally.

 ## Features